Addaitya/GeminiOps-Bot/README.md

 - **lib/actions.py:** This file contains all api fucntions.
 - **lib/fun_declare.py:** Here function description is provided that is used by LLM(gemini in our case), know what api call are avaiable to it.
 - **lib/chat_bot.py:** This file contains the `Chat_bot` class provide an abstraction to interct with LLM.

+### Purpose
+The purpose of this project is to understand how AI agents use function calling to handle multiple tasks.
+Each function callable by the AI agent depending on the task at hand.